david32768/Jynx/README.md

 Options for STRUCTURE are:

+*	--DEBUG exit with stack trace if error
-*	--CP prints constant pool
+*	--DETAIL prints constant pool, instructions and other detail

 ## Jasmin 1.0